Estimated reading time: 5 minutes

 It is what engages us in our relationships, our employment, and our church.

-When employees (as well as volunteers) understand what, and why, things are happening within the church they feel valued and engaged.
+When employees (and volunteers) understand what and why things are happening within the church, they feel valued and engaged.

 4 Communication Mistakes Churches Make

 In the hustle and bustle of the day, it can be easy to forget that information we gather in everything we do should be shared with other people.

 Oftentimes seemingly insignificant information can have a major impact on another employee’s job.

 For example, if church leadership discusses a new church program, it is their responsibility to think through who will be impacted by this decision and what information needs to be shared before the program is launched.

 Employees want to do a good job and can benefit from knowing about initiatives that may impact their job and responsibilities.